LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 });
 ```

-When user registers token will be saved on client, and user redirected to `vehicles.index` route.
+When the user registers token will be saved on the client, and the user redirected to the `vehicles.index` route.

 ## Navigation links

-Update `src/App.vue` component with the following code:
+Update the `src/App.vue` component with the following code:

 ```vue
 <script setup>